List of NHL seasons: All-time top regular season record holders

 This table lists the number of times that NHL/NHA teams had the top record in the regular season (this list does not count Stanley Cup/League Champion wins).
-The Presidents' Trophy is the current award for the team with the best regular season record, which began being awarded starting with the NHL season.
+The Presidents' Trophy is the current award for the team with the best regular season record, which began being awarded starting with the 1985–86 season.
 From 1938 to 1967 the Prince of Wales Trophy was the award for the team with the best record in the regular season.
-Following the expansion of no award was given until the inception of the Presidents' Trophy.
+Following the expansion of 1967–68 no award was given until the inception of the Presidents' Trophy.